AdrienChampion/induction_for_dummies/src/preface/readme.md

 Rust's most peculiar feature is the notion of *ownership* and the associated [*borrow-checker*][borrow checker].
-Similar to type-checking, borrow-checking abstracts the actual code to encode it in a framework to reason about the program.
+Similar to type-checking, borrow-checking abstracts the actual code to encode it in a framework so that it can reason about the program.
 Type-checking's core notion is that of types, and the equivalent for borrow-checking is *lifetimes*.
 Consider the following Rust function, where `'a` is a lifetime parameter.

 ```rust ,compile_fail
 // DOES NOT COMPILE